charbel-sakr/Precision-Analysis-Pytorch/README.md

 In this repository, I am adding a CIFAR-10 ResNet 18 example.
 Please note that the code assumes (or guides to obtain) a trained network using the code by kuangliu (pytorch tutorial from https://github.com/kuangliu/pytorch-cifar).

-You will find code to do the following: obtain clean pre-trained networks (only dot products and activations), quantization noise gains calculation (the E values) and inference in fixed-point (fixed-point simulation).
+You will find code to do the following: obtain clean pre-trained networks (only dot products and activations), quantization noise gains calculation (the E values), bound evaluation, and inference in fixed-point (fixed-point simulation).

 Please note two things: (1) This code assumes a network that was trained using hardtanh, (2) for cost evaluations, you can use the exact same numpy code from my other repository https://github.com/charbel-sakr/Precision-Analysis-of-Neural-Networks.